Dr Belinda Hii

 Frankston

-I recently returned to Melbourne after completing subspecialty training in endocrine surgery.
-I completed surgical training through the Alfred Health network and was admitted as a Fellow of the Royal Australasian College of Surgeons (FRACS) in General Surgery in 2019.
+Belinda recently returned to Melbourne after completing subspecialty training in endocrine surgery.
+She completed surgical training through the Alfred Health network and was admitted as a Fellow of the Royal Australasian College of Surgeons (FRACS) in General Surgery in 2019.

-I undertook my first fellowship in endocrine and general surgery at Footscray Hospital.
-Following this, I was appointed the Selwyn Taylor Fellow in Endocrine Surgery at the Hammersmith Hospital in London – a highly competitive position at one of the highest volume endocrinology and endocrine surgery referral centres in the UK.
-Here, I trained with Professor Fausto Palazzo, Professor Neil Tolley and Ms Aimee DiMarco in all areas of endocrine surgery.
-I gained invaluable experience in minimally invasive adrenal surgery, parathyroidectomy for secondary and tertiary
+She undertook her first fellowship in endocrine and general surgery at Footscray Hospital.
+Following this, She was appointed the Selwyn Taylor Fellow in Endocrine Surgery at the Hammersmith Hospital in London – a highly competitive position at one of the highest volume endocrinology and endocrine surgery referral centres in the UK.
+Here, she trained with Professor Fausto Palazzo, Professor Neil Tolley and Ms Aimee DiMarco in all areas of endocrine surgery gaining invaluable experience in minimally invasive adrenal surgery, parathyroidectomy for secondary and tertiary

-I am appointed publicly as an endocrine and general surgeon with Alfred and Peninsula Health.
-I am available for private consultations in Frankston and East Melbourne, and am accredited privately at Epworth Freemasons and Peninsula Private Hospitals.
-I would value the opportunity to work with you on providing patients with excellent endocrine surgical care.
+She is available for private consultations in Frankston and East Melbourne, and is accredited privately at Epworth Freemasons and Peninsula Private Hospitals.
+She would value the opportunity to work with you in proving excellent endocrine surgical care.

 Current waiting times